natrastellar/website/src/hugo/content/blog/error-handling.md

 ```

 `std::unexpected` is a fairly simple wrapper around an arbitrary error type, `E`.
-- It can be constructed using the forwarding constructor or in-place any number of arguments, preceeded by an optional `std::initializer_list`.
+- It can be constructed using the forwarding constructor or in-place any number of arguments, preceded by an optional `std::initializer_list`.
   All constructors allow for conversions.
 - It's copyable, it's movable, and it's swappable.
 - The inner value can be accessed freely via the `error()` member function.